lizlove/finishitis/content/pages/about.md

 This disease manifests in every medium.
 My desk groans under the weight of unfinished writing, coding, knitting, and other art projects.

-As the mother of a five-month old, I've lost the luxury of free time and free space in my small Brooklyn apartment.
+As the mother of a young child, I've lost the luxury of free time and free space in my small Brooklyn apartment.
 I am tired of the guilty thoughts cluttering my head.
 I need the space back in my mental To Do List.
 It's time to push through the discomfort, let go of the perfectionism and get things done.

 Inspired by NaNoWriMo, I undertook on a 30 Day challenge in November 2019 to spend at least 30 minutes a day bringing some of my nearly-done side projects to completion.
 After one month, I finished one crochet baby blanket and built this site. 🎊🍾🧶 This was a whole lot less work than I'd initially imagined, but I was pleased that I checked at least one item off my list.

-For December 2019, I'll be taking on another month-long challenge to complete past projects.
-I'm aiming my sites on some nearly-complete websites. 👩🏻‍💻 I'll post periodically to document my progress.
+Each month since then, I've taken on another 30-day challenge to complete past projects. 👩🏻‍💻 I'll post periodically to document my progress and take stock of what I'm learning.

 I'm not promising beautiful work.
 I am focusing on _done_.
 Hopefully this will free up some headroom and kick finishitis once and for all.